quovadisnp/nagios_plugins/README.md

 ## Usage

-### On each client place in your Nagios plugins folder (your folder could very well be different than mine)
+### On each client place script in your Nagios plugins folder (your folder could very well be different than mine)
 ```
 /usr/local/nagios/libexec/
 ```